 Deeper in the ocean, less light is available.
 At the lower end of their depth range, the sunlight available to the Leptoseris species examined in the recent study is less than 0.2% of surface light levels.
 Less light dictates a general trend of slower growth among species that rely on light for photosynthesis.

-Previous studies suggested that photosynthetic corals at the bottom of the ocean’s sunlit layer grow extremely slowly — about 0.04 inch per year for one species of Leptoseris.
+Previous studies suggested that photosynthetic corals at the bottom of the ocean’s sunlit layer grow extremely slowly — about 0.04 inches (0.1 centimeters) per year for one species of Leptoseris.
 Until recently, there were very few data on growth rates of corals at depths greater than about 225 feet given the logistical challenges of performing traditional time series growth measurements at these depths.

 “Considering the low light environment, the previous assumption was that large corals at these extreme depths should be very old due to extremely slow growth rates,” said Kahng.
 “Surprisingly, the corals were found to be relatively young with growth rates comparable to that of many non-branching shallow water corals.
-Growth rates were measured to be between nearly 1 inch per year at 225 feet depth and 0.3 inches per year at 360 feet depth.”
+Growth rates were measured to be between nearly 1 inch (2.5 centimeters) per year at 225 feet (76 meters) depth and 0.3 inches (0.8 centimeters) per year at 360 feet (110 meters) depth.”

 “Additionally, the optical geometry of their thin, flat, white skeletons form fine parallel ridges that grow outward from a central origin,” said Kahng.
 “In some cases, these ridges form convex spaces between them which effectively trap light in reflective chambers and cause light to pass repeatedly through the coral tissue until it is absorbed by the photosynthetic machinery.”